Jump to Recipe | Print Recipe

 PIN this recipe for later!

 Healthy, easy Instant Pot Cranberry Orange Sauce with just 3 ingredients and no refined sugar!
+This homemade cranberry sauce is ready in just 15 minutes!

 - 12 ounces fresh (or frozen*) cranberries